 We are living through unprecedented and turbulent times characterised by neoliberal economic crises, growth of authoritarian political ideologies, impacts of climate change and the risks of uncertainties (e.g. Covid 19).
 They are all shaping our lives and experiences both individually and collectively.
 The quest for a framework of social justice and responses to these crises prompted heated political debates in the UK and beyond.
 Whereas on one hand the concept of social justice itself is arguably ‘hijacked’ by different political parties, resulting in the development of policies that further disadvantage those who are already marginalised in our society, momentum is growing - challenging those policies and communities are organising to change the tide.

-This module examines the core concerns of recent social policy initiatives.
-Under the New Labour government, persistent inequalities in British society led to a focus on ‘joined-up’ thinking and the re-conceptualisation of these inequalities as ‘social exclusion’.
-A range of community-based projects lay at the heart of promoting ‘social inclusion’.
-The core values of this approach are embodied in the National Occupational Standards for community development work:, promotion of community empowerment through a concern for people’s rights as citizens, the need for social justice and an understanding of our rich and diverse society.
-Recent government rhetoric extols the virtue of a ‘Big Society’, and this module will offer the opportunity to evaluate emerging policy developments in this area.
+It is in this context the module examines the core concerns of recent social policy initiatives.
+Over recent decades, persistent inequalities in British society led to the re-conceptualisation of these inequalities as ‘social exclusion’.
+In the context of Brexit, recent government rhetoric extols the virtue of voluntarism and “shared society” that respects the “bonds of family, community, citizenship and strong institutions” in their policies and practices whilst promising ‘levelling up’ to improve the living standard across the country.
+Most recently as the Covid-19 epidemic and the Black Lives Matter movement have exposed and amplified the inequalities in our society, there is a renewed focus on addressing the structural inequalities that are entrenched in the fabric of our society.
+A range of community-based projects lay at the heart of promoting ‘social inclusion’ and ‘social cohesion’.
+The core values of this approach are embodied in the National Occupational Standards for Community Development (CD NOS), the need for social justice and an understanding of our rich and diverse society.
+This module will offer the opportunity to evaluate emerging policy developments in these areas.

 This module aims to: